Free content on iamkate.com

 Transparency

-The Mozilla Observatory report for my site confirms the presence of various security and privacy features, resulting in a perfect A+ rating.
+The MDN HTTP Observatory report for my site confirms the presence of various security and privacy features, resulting in a perfect A+ rating.
 One of these features, the content security policy, prevents browsers from loading code and other resources from third parties.

 My site doesn’t need to use code minification in order to load quickly due to its simple design, efficient implementation, and absence of resources loaded from third parties.
 As a result, other software developers can easily understand how the layout, styling, and interactive features are created.